 To view or edit your time zone, follow these steps.

-- Click the Account settings drop-down menu, and choose Account details.
+Click the Settings drop-down menu, and choose Details.

 - Use the Time zone drop-down menu to select the correct location.

-- Click the Save button to apply the changes to your account.
+- Click Save to apply the changes to your account.